mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

-**Role:** Retired Adventurer, Mentor, Village Elder **Age:** 72 | **Alignment:** Neutral Good
+**Role:** Retired Adventurer, Mentor, Village Elder

+### Background
 Barrett was an adventurer 40 years ago.
 Now he runs a small shop and advises young adventurers.
 Knows more about dungeons, monsters, and treasure than anyone should.

+### Connections
-**Connections:** Was part of a legendary adventuring party.
+Was part of a legendary adventuring party.
 Still has contacts from the old days.
 Mentors promising young heroes.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** His old party didn't all retire.
-Some died, one turned evil, one is now a lich.
-He knows where their final quest ended—and what they found there.
+1. His old party didn't all retire.
+2. Some died, one turned evil, one is now a lich.
+3. He knows where their final quest ended—and what they found there.
+}}

+### Hooks
+- Exposition character.
-**Hooks:** Exposition character.
-Could reveal location of legendary treasure or threat.
-The evil former companion creates drama.
+- Could reveal location of legendary treasure or threat.
+- The evil former companion creates drama.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}